gaplin/sudoku_solver/README.md

 ### Python usage
 - Solver </br>
     To solve the puzzle you need to run `solve.py` script. </br>
     Input is taken from stdin.
-Should be of the form: 9 rows with 9 numbers separated by spaces where.
+Should be of the form: 9 rows with 9 numbers separated by spaces.
 For missing entries any character can be used. </br>
     Example input:
     ```
     _ _ 9 _ _ _ _ 7 _